|

 all while making his own voyage from resignation to recognition - but

 not to remorse.
-Both performances are compelling releases of pure emotion
+Both performances are compelling releases of pure

 which, under John Vreeke's taught direction, avoids looking like an